 Before the 7th of each month, Members must submit payroll information to the Employee Payroll sheet in order to be paid for the current pay period.

-All payroll, expense reimbursements, and withheld taxes are managed using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.
+All wages, expense reimbursements, and withheld taxes are managed by the Payroll Coordinator using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.

 Each Member's wage for a pay period is calculated based on the projects and roles they participate in, and it usually varies from month to month.

 Pay from billable project work will have a percent-based portion (the "clip") deducted from it to fund administrative costs and collective programs of the Co-operative.
 Collective programs, current and prospective, include:

 - Vacation pay

 - Reserve fund (future)

 The regular pay of a Member is calculated with:

 REGULAR_PAY = (1 - CLIP) * BILLED_AMOUNT (before transaction costs)